DeviCharishma/takehome/README.md

 file called “submission.bundle”.
 Zip this file up and submit it to [this google form](https://forms.gle/wLifwTeipsfshekw9).

+# Evaluation
+Your submission will be evaluated according to:
+1. The quality of the implementation - Is the code clear, concise, and correct in implementing the desired experience?
+2. The quality of the user experience - Is it the best user experience for mobile and desktop users?

 # Questions/More Information

 If you have any questions or concerns, please reach out to us